-William Moon was often engaged in professional clay pigeon shooting matches.
-During Moon’s first term as Mayor in 1868 the business of Council was largely preoccupied with laying down the basic infrastructure of Waterloo municipality, particularly the extension of Elizabeth Street.
+William Moon was a gardener.
+He was often engaged in professional clay pigeon shooting matches.
+During Moon’s first term as Mayor in 1868, the business of Council was largely preoccupied with laying down the basic infrastructure of Waterloo municipality, particularly the extension of Elizabeth Street.

 Local government service

 William Moon was an alderman on Waterloo Council in 1863-71, representing North Ward.
 He was mayor in 1868 and 1870-71.
 William Moon resigned in January 1871.